kamran8500/Simulation-of-Brownian-Motion./README.md

 # Simulation-of-Brownian-Motion.
-This repository provides an implementation of Brownian motion, a fundamental stochastic process often used in physics, finance, biology, and engineering.
+This repository provides a simple code in pytorch to simulatation Brownian motion, which is fundamental stochastic process widly used in physics, finance, biology, and engineering.